Ele, My Friend

-Ele, My Friend is a 1992 English-language children's film directed by Dharan Mandrayar and produced by Linda Mandrayar.
+Ele, My Friend is a 1992 English-language children's film written, produced, and directed by Dharan Mandrayar.
 The film stars Jacob Paul Guzman and an elephant named Ganesh.
 The film, an Indo-British co-production, revolves around a bond between a 10-year old named Charles and an elephant, which he names Ele.
 The film is set in 1924.

 Production

 Dharan Mandrayar, a nephew of actor Sivaji Ganesan, studied in India and later in the United States.
 He forayed into films after being encouraged by his wife, Linda.
 The film was shot in South India and was produced by Dharan and Linda Mandrayar's Dharlin Entertainment.
 Filming began on 3 February 1992, and trained elephants had to be brought into the wildlife refuge in trailers.
 Mandrayar had Ele hover his foot above him to convince the film crew that the elephant could be trusted.
 While filming, a bull (male) elephant charged the sets and the crew and trained elephants ran to safety.
 The scene where Ele falls into a pit was shot in one take.